thanethomson/python-brewer/README.md

 Primarily, it takes an installed package, finds all of its installed dependencies, and generates a template containing `resource` references to all of these dependencies (as per the installed versions).
+It also automatically computes the SHA256 hashes of all of the packages by downloading their source distributions from PyPI.

 See Homebrew's [Python for Formula Authors](https://github.com/Homebrew/brew/blob/master/docs/Python-for-Formula-Authors.md) guide for more details on submitting Python-based formulae for Homebrew.